Implementation of the EU Pay Transparency Directive in Ireland: Where do things stand?

-Our expert team is on hand not only to advise you of the reporting requirements to ensure compliance with the legislation, but to guide you through essential preparatory steps.
+Our expert team is on hand not only to advise you on the existing GPG reporting requirements to ensure compliance with the legislation, but to guide you through essential preparatory steps for the implementation of the EU Pay Transparency Directive.

 In this article, we explore what companies should be aware of ahead of the implementation of the EU Pay Transparency Directive in Ireland.